Vacancies

 What we’re looking for:

-• Financial qualifications and experience
+• Finance qualifications and experience

-• Commitment to our cause
+• A genuine commitment to our cause

 We are seeking Outreach Volunteers to provide support and information to parents and carers at PWS clinics.